Skip to content

 Tuck Woodstock wrote and edited content for Travel Portland from 2014–2020.
 Read More

-Portland is home to an abundance of patio bars and outdoor dining destinations, but nothing beats spreading out a picnic blanket on a sunny day.
-And with more than 200 parks within city limits, there’s no shortage of spots to stake out and feast on local eats.
+Portland loves patio bars and outdoor dining, but nothing beats a picnic on a sunny day, especially for a date.
+And with more than 275 parks within Portland city limits, there’s no shortage of picnic spots to spread out a blanket and feast on local eats.
 Need help narrowing it down?
 Here’s our cheat sheet for three perfect Portland picnics:

 Breakfast in the Pearl

-With more than 200 parks within city limits, there’s no shortage of spots to stake out and feast on local eats.
+With more than 275 parks within Portland city limits, there’s no shortage of picnic spots to spread out a blanket and feast on local eats.

 When you’ve gathered your goods, take your pick from three prime Pearl District parks: The Fields, which features an off-leash dog area; Jamison Square, home to a cascading water feature and kid-friendly splash pool; and Tanner Springs, a lush square of native wetlands.
 All three options are just a few blocks apart.